8 Steps to Quitting Refined Sugar

 My bonus tip:

 Try LIVA date sugar.
-Because LIVA is made only from ground organic dates it retains the fibre and mineral content of dates.
-And, it delivers only 11 calories per teaspoon compared to coconut sugar’s 17 calories, refined sugar’s 16 calories, and maple syrup’s 15 calories.
+It delivers only 15 calories per approximately 1 teaspoon compared to coconut sugar’s 17 calories, refined sugar’s 16 calories, maple syrup’s 15 calories, and honey's 22 calories.

 Hey, I’m not about to tell you it’s easy.
 I can promise you though that defeating the refined sugar dietary enemy is so worth it.
 It enabled me to reconnect with the sweet moments of my life and share wonderful moments with my family.